-The following new amendments have been issued, is not mandatory for the first time for the financial year beginning 1 January 2020 but have been endorsed by the European Union and have no material impact on the Sequana Group consolidated financial statements:
+The following new standards and amendments to standards are mandatory for the first time for the financial year beginning 1 January 2021 and have been endorsed by the European Union and have no material impact on the Group's Consolidated Financial Statements:

-Amendment to IFRS 16 Leases Covid 19-Related Rent Concessions (effective 01/06/2020, with early application permitted).
+- Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 Interest Rate Benchmark Reform - Phase 2 (effective 01/01/2021).
+These amendments address issues that might affect financial reporting after the reform of an interest rate benchmark, including its replacement with alternative benchmark rates.
+The amendments are effective for annual periods beginning on or after 1 January 2021, with earlier application permitted. - Amendment to IFRS 16 Leases Covid 19-Related Rent Concessions (effective 01/06/2020, with early application permitted).
 If certain conditions are met, the Amendment would permit lessees, as a practical expedient, not to assess whether particular covid-19-related rent concessions are lease modifications.
 Instead, lessees that apply the practical expedient would account for those rent concessions as if they were not lease modifications.

-The following new standards and amendments have been issued, but are not mandatory for the first time for the financial year beginning 1 January 2020 and have not been endorsed by the European Union and are currently not expected to have a material impact on the Sequana Group consolidated financial
+The following new standards and amendments have been issued, are not mandatory for the first time for the financial year beginning 1 January 2021 but have been endorsed by the European Union and have no material impact on the Sequana Group Consolidated Financial Statements: